Special Education instructor smiling while holding a book and pencil

 A study of the contemporary problems facing the auditing profession and the research that addresses these problems and other auditing issues.
 Prerequisite ACCT 4327 or equivalent, with a minimum grade of C.

 This course addresses the federal taxation of corporations, partnerships, and limited liability companies.
-Prerequisite: ACCT 3323 or equivalent. *Students who have taken ACCT 4329 (or an equivalent undergraduate corporate tax class) must take a graduate-level accounting elective instead.
+Prerequisite: ACCT 3323 or equivalent, with a minimum grade of C.

-This course will introduce the fundamentals of international taxation, including the taxation of foreign source income of U.S. citizens and residents and the taxation of U.S. source income of foreign persons.
-Prerequisite: ACCT 3323 or equivalent.
+This course will introduce the fundamentals of international taxation, including the taxation of foreign source income of U.S. citizens and residents, and the taxation of U.S. source income of foreign persons.
+Prerequisite: ACCT 3323 or equivalent, with a minimum grade of C.

 A study of authoritative tax law sources, tax research methodology, and research documentation and reporting.
 The course involves conducting research on typical tax problems and communicating the results.
-Prerequisite: ACCT 3323 or equivalent.
+Prerequisite: ACCT 3323 or equivalent, with a minimum grade of C.

 A study of the estate, gift and income tax treatment of the accumulation and transfer of wealth through estates and by lifetime transfers.
 Includes a review of estate-planning tools and use of trusts and other techniques to achieve desired goals.
-Prerequisite: ACCT 6328 or equivalent.
+Prerequisite: ACCT 3323 or equivalent, with a minimum grade of C.

 The objective of this course is to provide students with the knowledge, skills, and experiences that are essential in fraud detection, litigation support, and business valuation and analysis.
 Prerequisite: ACCT 3321 or equivalent, with a minimum grade of C.